How private is it?

 How do I choose?

-With seven different PurePod locations to select from, how to do you choose?
+With six different PurePod locations to select from, how to do you choose?

 Good question!
 Each PurePod is set in a unique and secluded part of the beautiful New Zealand landscape, making it tricky to choose a favourite.
 Perhaps the answer is to include “pod-hopping” on your travel itinerary?